-Workload has been a very real challenge during this pandemic and these difficulties are only set to continue.
-Over 1300 schools now use the Cornerstones Curriculum and Curriculum Maestro to reduce unnecessary workload.
-Teachers and leaders tell us that they appreciate everything being in once place, as well as the reassurance that content is linked to a progression framework.
+Teacher workload has been a very real challenge during this pandemic and these difficulties are only set to continue.
+Over 1600 schools now use the Cornerstones Curriculum and Curriculum Maestro to make life easier.
+Teachers and leaders tell us that they appreciate everything being in one place, as well as the reassurance that content is linked to a progression framework.
 These features, and many more, will free you and your staff to focus on what matters most as we move through this critical period in education.

-Here’s how we can help you to recover.
+Here’s how we can help your school to recover.

-The Cornerstones Curriculum is housed on Curriculum Maestro.
+Cornerstones Curriculum 22 is housed on Curriculum Maestro.
 This curriculum is fully sequenced, engaging and interconnected.
 It offers schools both single and mixed-aged models, is fully resourced and has been expertly written for children from Nursery to Year 6.
 The themes are exciting and diverse, helping to capture children’s imaginations and stimulate curiosity.
-Although designed for in class teaching, many schools have continued to deliver the projects virtually as home learning.
-All lessons can be tailored at a ‘finer detail’ level, so you can make it bespoke and relevant for your children.
+Although designed for in-class teaching, many schools have continued to deliver the projects virtually as home learning.
+All lessons can be tailored at a ‘finer detail’ level, so you can make them bespoke and relevant for your children.
 For example, you could include content that explores their lockdown experiences.

 There are opportunities throughout the curriculum to support children’s understanding of important themes and concepts, such as emotions, change, connections, significance and comparison.
 This is done through 10 Cornerstones’ Big ideas, which are global themes and concepts that thread coherently across subjects, projects and year groups.
 Exploring these themes is particularly useful during the recovery process.

 As mentioned in my previous blog, pedagogy plays an underrated part in your recovery.
 The Cornerstones Curriculum follows a four-stage pedagogy, known as the Four Cornerstones: Engage, Develop, Innovate and Express.
 This offers a clear direction for learning and engages children from the start, with each stage developing specific skills, knowledge and experience.
-The approach provides structure during the recovery process, enabling deep work, collaboration, creative thinking, self-expression and efficacy.
+The approach will provide structure during your recovery process, enabling deep work, collaboration, creative thinking, self-expression and efficacy.

 Children will need a rich vocabulary to help them get back on track and articulate what they have experienced.
 On Curriculum Maestro, you can access a full curriculum in which we have identified and mapped out the key vocabulary for you, in a sequence, to help children build on their vocabulary over time.
-Each project has high-quality lesson resources that are both visually inspiring and knowledge rich.
-Glossaries, word banks and vocabulary-rich texts encourage children to enjoy learning and practicing new words.
+Each project has high-quality lesson resources that are both visually inspiring and knowledge-rich.
+Glossaries, word banks and vocabulary-rich texts encourage children to enjoy learning and practising new words.